mcsnexcom/MCS_Product/Nvidia/nvidia_SDK_components/ReadMe.md

 \[\!IMPORTANT\]
 Updates are only provided within the same JetPack version.
 Nexcom OS currently does NOT support cross-version JetPack upgrades (e.g., upgrading from JetPack 6.1 to JetPack 6.2).
+NOTED: The image file for OTA updates can only be used with Jetpack 6.1 and later.

 ## OTA Support Status Table